Vietnam.vn - Nền tảng quảng bá Việt Nam

 Exchange rate increases despite weakening USD Index

 The USD/VND exchange rate has been in a period of unprecedented volatility since the beginning of the year, with a steady climb every day in June.
 The USD selling price at commercial banks has exceeded the ceiling of 26,310 VND, while the central exchange rate announced by the State Bank has also exceeded 25,000 VND for the first time.
-In the first half of the year alone, the VND has lost nearly 3% of its value against the USD, a significant depreciation in a short period of time.
+In the first half of the year alone, the VND has lost nearly 3% of its value against the USD, a significant depreciation in a short period.

-Banks such as Techcombank, ACB,SHB , MB, Eximbank, HSBC, Sacombank all adjusted their selling rates to the ceiling, while the free market was no less exciting, with common trading levels around 26,320 - 26,420 VND/USD.
+Banks such as Techcombank, ACB,SHB , MB, Eximbank, HSBC, Sacombank all simultaneously adjusted their selling rates to the ceiling, while the free market was no less active, with common trading levels around 26,320 - 26,420 VND/USD.
 The USD price has increased by nearly 760 VND in less than 6 months, a speed that has made both businesses and investors wary.

 In 2025 alone, the State Treasury organized an unprecedented 11 USD purchase rounds with a total scale of nearly 1.9 billion USD.
 Most recently, the State Treasury announced that it would immediately buy 100 million USD on June 24 through the commercial banking system, expected to spend more than 2,380 billion VND.

-According to Mr. Dao Hong Duong, Director of Industry and Stock Analysis at VPBank Securities Company (VPBankS): The above factors have created a clear “thirst” for USD in the country, far exceeding what was seen in previous cycles of fluctuations.
+According to Mr. Dao Hong Duong, Director of Industry and Stock Analysis of VPBank Securities Company (VPBankS): The above factors have created a clear "thirst" for USD in the country, far exceeding what was seen in previous cycles of fluctuations.
 And without flexible and reasonable regulation from the policy side, the exchange rate may continue to heat up in the second half of the year, the peak period of imports and debt repayment.

 Behind VND's near 3-point slide